Introducing solid foods

 How much food should my baby eat?
 Here’s a useful website that does a great job of answering this, so I’ll refer you there instead of repeating it.

 What schedule of food introduction should I follow?
 Short answer: none.
 Contrary to popular belief, there is no perfect first food, and any food introduction chart you come across is purely arbitrary, none of it is based on any evidence.
 Rotate through lots of different foods, not just the foods you like or the foods you think they will like.
 While it seems a nice thing to do at the time, favoring the foods they like cements an early expectation that foods will cater to their taste preferences, rather than the other way around: learning to cater their taste preferences to available, nourishing foods.
-Offer variety to your child from day one — at first, they may not always be happy, but their happiness in the long run will be exponentially higher and more sustainable when they learn to appreciate a broad palate of nourishing foods.
+Offer variety to your child from day one — both tasty foods and less exciting foods too — at first, they may not always be happy, but their happiness in the long run will be exponentially higher and more sustainable when they learn to appreciate a broad palate of nourishing foods.

 What if they refuse healthy foods?
 One of the hardest things for a parent to do is let a child go hungry when you know you have other foods they would eat.
 But this is also one of the most invaluable tools to fostering a healthy, well-balanced and positive attitude towards eating — one based on gratitude instead of entitlement.
 The trick is to navigate this path with love, empathy and compassion from day one.
 If your child chooses not eat because they don't like something, it's good for them to understand that the result of that choice is not tastier food (rewarding picky behavior), but it isn't punishment either.
 It's simply the natural consequence of waiting until the next meal comes around.
 There will always be other meals—they will never starve—and you don’t need to fix them anything else.
 It is, however, perfectly fine to provide a few options up front within each meal so it's not unpleasantly monotonous.
 Try not to view your role as you vs. them — your efforts are best focused on providing them love and support as they struggle with navigating that choice.
 It's also OK to have a hard time with this.
 Feeding children can be challenging, so give yourself lots of love, compassion, and leeway as well for doing the best you are able.